ryan-n-gay/PCNSE-Study-Guide/PCNSE-Study-Guide.md

   - Highly Automated
     - Reduce or remove manual response
   - Safely enables all applications
-    - Granualar use of controllers and prevention of known and unkown cyberthreats
+    - Granular use of controllers and prevention of known and unknown cyber threats
 - Security Operating System
   - Cortex
     - Cortex Data Lake
     - Cortex XDR
-      - Apps can be created and developed on a common application framework (Cortex) to rapidly build and deliver cloud-based security serives with no additional infrastructure or on-premises hardware changes.
+      - Apps can be created and developed on a common application framework (Cortex) to rapidly build and deliver cloud-based security services with no additional infrastructure or on-premises hardware changes.
 Apps are delivered from the cloud to extend the capabilities of the platform, including the ability to effortlessly collaborate between different apps, share threat context, and intelligence, and drive automated response and enforcement.
 - Network Security
   - Palo Alto Network Security Operating Platform firewalls are designed to safely enable applications and prevent modern threats.
 The firewall can identify all network traffic based on applications, user, content, and devices, and lets you express your business policies in the form of easy-to-understand security rules.
 - Advanced Endpoint Protection